-Where you bury or scatter funeral ashes, is an important choice.
+Where can you scatter ashes?
 There is a lot to think about, so here are some pointers.
-Once you have concidered the location you will need permission – see our section on law and permission.
+Once you have considered the location you will need permission – see our section on law and permission.

 Private Land – Private and secluded, you will have you own space and time.
 Make sure you have permission, make sure returning will be easy.
 For example a golf course is a popular choice, but revisiting the site may be awkward if none of our friends or relatives are members.